What Happens If Dad Is Ornery and Unruly at Assisted Living?

 Here is a straightforward, blunt question: can an elderly person be evicted from assisted living?
 To be fair, there may be certain reasons why an older resident could be expelled from any living environment -assisted living or not.
 However, that doesn’t mean a decent assisted living community can legally request a resident leave for any reason.

 There would have to be a clear and compelling reason for such a discharge.
-There are legal protections that keep people -regardless of age- from being unceremoniously cast out to the streets, in a manner of speaking.
+There are legal protections that keep people -regardless of age- from being unceremoniously cast out to the streets.

 1. Not paying the monthly dues.

 If an aging senior is struggling financially, they might not choose assisted living.
-However, the senior might have decided on assisted living a few years ago, but has since used up the bulk of his or her assets and savings and begins to fall behind.
+However, the senior might have decided on assisted living a few years ago but has since used up the bulk of his or her assets and savings and begun to fall behind.

 An assisted living facility is a business.
 As with any business, they can’t give away their product or service for free.
 They won’t remain in business long if that continues, so yes, it would be possible for an elderly resident to be evicted in the event he or she could no longer pay the monthly fees to remain there.